Smith's Wood: Regeneration of Smith's Wood

-Many flats and houses have been demolished and rebuilt in Smith's Wood as part of the regeneration of North Solihull.
-New features have included a high street, a community hub, and a new private housing estate on Burton's Farm Park.
+As part of a £1.4 billion project, many flats and houses (mostly built in the 1960s and 1970s) have been demolished and rebuilt in Smith's Wood as part of the regeneration project of North Solihull.
+New features have included a brand new high street with a state of the art medical centre, post office, library, a community hub, and a new private housing estate on Burton's Farm Park.
 The Woodlands campus of Solihull College was completed in 2006.
+In 2024 one of Solihull's makeshift 'Family Hubs' opened, offering refuge and support for families and children.